jasonwebb/morphogenesis-resources/README.md

 The algorithm proceeds through the scalar field, taking eight neighbor locations at a time (thus forming an imaginary cube), then determining the polygon(s) needed to represent the part of the isosurface that passes through this cube.
 The individual polygons are then fused into the desired surface.

 1. Choose a threshold (called an _isovalue_) to determine which level of values are considered inside or outside the mesh, thus setting where the mesh boundary is created.
-2. Pre-compute an array of all 256 (`2^8`) possible polygon configurations within a cube, where each entry is a set of identifying numbers associated with edges of the cube (see _Figure B_ below).
+2. Pre-compute an array of all 256 (`2^8`) possible polygon configurations within a cube, where each entry is a set of IDs associated with edges of the cube (see _Figure B_ below).
-      * Note that of these 256 configurations, only 15 are unique (see _Figure A_ below).
+      * Note that of these 256 configurations, only 15 are unique due to repetition and symmetry (see _Figure A_ below).
 3. For each set of 8 scalar values (forming a cube), compute an 8-bit integer where each bit corresponds to a unique scalar value (corner of the cube).
       * If the scalar value is higher than the isovalue (i.e. inside of mesh), set bit to 1
       * If lower, set bit to 0
+4. Generate polygons for each set of scalar values using
-4. The resulting integer value represented by these bits corresponds to an index in the polygon lookup table created in step 2.
+5. The resulting integer value represented by these bits corresponds to an index in the polygon lookup table created in step 2.
+      * For example, `00101001` =  `41`.
+Therefore
-5. Each vertex of the generated polygons is placed on the appropriate position along the cube's edge by linearly interpolating the two scalar values that are connected by that edge.
+6. Each vertex of the generated polygons is placed on the appropriate position along the cube's edge by linearly interpolating the two scalar values that are connected by that edge.
-6. Calculate normals - TODO: how?
+7. Calculate normals - TODO: how?
+8. Perform boolean union with all polygon fragments to form a mesh

 <table>
  <thead>